Dartree

 Dartree is a barony in County Monaghan, Ireland.

 Etymology

 Dartree is known in Irish as Dartraí from the ancient kingdom Dartraighe, named after the n-Dartraighi or Dairtre people.

 Location

-Dartree barony is in west County Monaghan.
+Dartree barony is in the west of County Monaghan.
 It is bordered to the northeast by Monaghan barony; to the southeast by Cremorne barony (both in County Monaghan); to the west by Clankelly, County Fermanagh; and to the south by Tullygarvey, County Cavan.